noahl25/vandyhacks-calendar/README.md

 First make sure you have Node JS and Python 3.0+ installed.

-First, to setup and run the backend, run the following commands:
+To setup and run the backend, run the following commands:
 ```
 cd backend
 python -m venv venv